Fellow-Consulting-AG/docapp-docs/docs/en/docbits/onboarding.md

 2. Review the extracted results.
 Refer to reviewing your document for more information.
 3. When you're satisfied, click **Complete Review**.

-Improve your productivity with Docbits (DOC²) today!
+Improve your productivity with DocBits (DOC²) today!
 Contact FellowPro AG for more information.